-Knob and tube wiring systems: hazardous and difficult to insure.
+These old wiring systems are hazardous and difficult to insure

-If your home (or a home you’re considering buying) was built between 1880 and 1950, then you might have knob and tube wiring to worry about.
+If you live in or are considering purchasing an older home, you may want to check for knob and tube wiring.
 An outdated electrical system now considered obsolete, knob and tube wiring can pose a safety hazard, make it hard to insure your home, and cost you thousands to update.

-If a home you’re financially invested in has a knob and tube wiring system, it’s important to understand the full scope of what this means and what it may cost you to remedy.
+Because this is common in homes built before 1950, it’s important to understand the full scope of what this means and what it may cost you to remedy.

 What Is Knob and Tube Wiring?

-Knob and tube wiring, sometimes referred to as just K&T, is a type of electrical wiring seen in homes built in the late 1800s and early 1900s.
+Knob and tube wiring, sometimes referred to as just K&T, is a type of electrical wiring seen in homes built in the late 1800s and early 1900s, specifically 1880-1950 or so.
 It uses a system of copper conductors, which are run through tubes and held down with porcelain knobs.
-Unlike modern electrical systems, they have no ground wire.
+Unlike modern electrical systems, there is no ground wire.

 Why Is Knob and Tube Wiring Dangerous?

-Having insulation near any knob and tube wiring can also increase fire risk, as it traps heat and allows it to build over time.
+Having insulation near any knob and tube wiring can also increase risk of an electrical fire, as it traps heat and allows it to build over time.
 As of 2008, the National Electrical Code specifically requires that knob and tube wiring not be covered by insulation, particularly within walls, ceilings, and attics.